 - Time Out children can be sent to a quiet area of the room to calm down and think about which school rule they need to follow and how they are going to do this.
-If a child is sent out of the classroom to stand in the corridor, it should be for a maximum of 2 or 3 minutes so that there is minimal disruption to learning. - Being sent to a different classroom children can be sent to a neighbouring classroom for supervision until an appropriate break-time if it is not appropriate to speak about their behaviour immediately.

-- Confiscation of inappropriate items school staff may confiscate items from pupils.
+If a child is sent out of the classroom to stand in the corridor, it should be for a maximum of 2 or 3 minutes so that there is minimal disruption to learning. - Being sent to a different classroom children can be sent to a neighbouring classroom (usually within their age phase) for supervision until an appropriate break-time if it is not appropriate to speak about their behaviour immediately.
+This is to ensure that children do not miss out on learning time and so children are expected to continue the work that their class teacher has set for them. - Confiscation of inappropriate items school staff may confiscate items from pupils under the guidelines written below.
 These items should be stored securely until they are returned to the child or the parent. - Two Minutes at break or lunchtime holding a pupil back for 2 minutes is inconvenient for the child and makes it clear that they have over-stepped the mark.
 Lengthier times have no greater impact. - Involvement of Senior Staff to Team Leader, Deputy, Headteacher.
-This should be limited to only the more serious incidents. - Parental Consultation through phonecalls, letters or direct contact. - Internal exclusion see further details below.
+This should be limited to only the more serious incidents. - Parental Consultation through phone calls, letters or direct contact. - Internal exclusion see further details below.